 Toothpaste has also been an acne favorite because it contains drying ingredients like baking soda, alcohol, and hydrogen peroxide, which may help shrink a swollen spot.
 However, these tooth-safe ingredients can be too aggressive for your skin, upsetting its pH balance and even leading to a burning rash.

 On top of everything else, toothpaste can even dehydrate your skin.
 The result is not a cute, dewy look.
-In fact, those dried-out skin cells can clog your pores and eventually lead to more breakouts instead of less.
+Those dried-out skin cells can clog your pores and eventually lead to more breakouts instead of less.

 Rachel, HR: Toothpaste burned my face!
 I had a scab the next day.